 No information will be sent out regarding a case until the case is completed.
 This may cause a delay of up to 12 weeks or more for the information to be ready to send out.
 All parties who have made requests should have their request fulfilled at the same time once all the information for the case has been gathered.

 Family Member Request Procedure

-Family members may request an autopsy summary by filling out a green request card or filling out the Request for Autopsy Summary form and sending in a self-addressed stamped envelope.
+Family members may request an autopsy summary by filling out a green request card or filling out the Request for Autopsy Summary (PDF) form and sending in a self-addressed stamped envelope.
 Family members requesting the autopsy protocol will need to state so in their request and it will be left to the approval of the doctor assigned to the case as to whether the document will be sent, otherwise they will only receive the autopsy summary via mail.
 These documents are given at no charge.

-Non-family members may also fill out the green card or filling out the Request for Autopsy Summary form but will receive only the Coroner Verdict document via the mail.
+Non-family members may also fill out the green card or filling out the Request for Autopsy Summary (PDF) form but will receive only the Coroner Verdict document via the mail.
 This is given at no charge.

 Other Office Request Procedure